WA9ONY/Pico-RP2040/README2.md

 + The resistor provide a safty minimum load if the device under test shorts.

 ## Resistor Values Left to Right
-5 W resistore
+5 W resistores
   + 10 Ohms
   + 100 Ohms
   + 1 KOhms

-2 W resistore
+2 W resistores
   + 100 Ohms This resistor is being used in the image.
   + 220 Ohms
   + 470 Ohms